Welcome to the “StudienLernWerkstatt”

 Registration: Human Medicine Dentistry

-You can’t find the information you need?
-You have a problem attending a course or a technical problem?
-We are happy to assist you!
+Can't find the information you need?
+Do you have a problem attending a course or a technical problem?
+We are happy to support you!

 @studium_uniulm

-Our new Instagram channel provides a wealth of information for all prospective students of Ulm University and the city of Ulm.
-Of course, all current students are also very welcome.
+Our new Instagram channel provides a wealth of information for all prospective students about starting their studies at Ulm University and the city of Ulm.
+Of course, all students are also very welcome.
 Subscribe now